 Medical literature and articles

 Diarrheal diseases are still one of the main causes of debilitation and death throughout the world.
 The first measure for treatment of diarrhea is to supply water and electrolytes and other measures serve to alleviate symptoms such as nausea, vomiting and cramps and to shorten the course of the disease.
-By surveying the biological functions of phytoconstituents extracted from plants with antispasmodic mechanisms, delay in intestinal transit, inhibition of intestinal motility, stimulation of water absorption or reduction of electrolyte secretion, some studies have approved the use of antidiarrheal plants.
-The terpenes and terpenoids present in essential oil of summer savory have antispasmodic and antimicrobial properties, therefore it can also be used in the case of microbial diarrheas.
+By surveying the biological functions of phytoconstituents extracted from plants with antispasmodic mechanisms, delay in intestinal transit, inhibition of intestinal motility, stimulation of water absorption or reduction of electrolyte secretion, the use of antidiarrheal medicinal plants has approved by some studies.(1) The terpenes and terpenoids present in essential oil of summer savory have antispasmodic and antimicrobial properties, therefore it can also be used in the case of microbial diarrheas.

 In comparison of the antispasmodic properties of essential oil of summer savory with that of atropine and dicyclomine against spasms induced by KCl and acetyl choline in isolated rat ileum, it was demonstrated that summer savory essential oil has relaxant properties of the ileum smooth muscles.
 Also, summer savory essential oil inhibits diarrhea induced by caster oil in mice.(2)